marklogic-community/smart-mastering-core/_pages/docs/libraries.md

 ## Matching

 The [`matcher.xqy` module][matcher] provides functions to store, retrieve, delete, and list match options; find potential matches for a document; and to store, retrieve, delete, and list match blocks.
+To see what the results of the match functions look like, see [Match Results](../docs/match-results).

 ## Merging